-1. In cases where applicants have minimal funding from other sources this will be made up to AHRC levels by the BSPS grant.
-(For example, an applicant who has a fees-only award from elsewhere would be eligible to apply for a maintenance grant from the BSPS.)
+1. A full BSPS scholarship will not be made to anyone with another source of funding.
+In cases where an awardee has partial funding from other sources, the size of the BSPS grant will be set accordingly.
+(For example, a successful applicant who has a fees-only award from elsewhere would still be eligible to receive a maintenance grant from the BSPS.)

 2. Applicants may be in the position of considering a number of different departments for their doctoral studies and thus have a range of possible supervisors in mind.
 In this event, they should ask their currently preferred supervisor to write for them.
 Should an applicant be successful in the BSPS doctoral scholarship competition, but end up being accepted onto a PhD programme at a different institution from that of the supervisor who initially wrote for them, it would still be possible to hold the award at the new institution, subject to a suitable endorsement from the new supervisor.
 It should be noted that where it is obvious that a given applicant and project is a good fit to supervisor and institution, supervisors’ letters may be rather brief without thereby disadvantaging the candidate.

 - 2004 - Ulrich Stegmann, for his study of philosophy of biology, at King's College London.

 - 2005 - Elizabeth Hannon for her work in philosophy of biology and psychology, at the University of Durham.

 - 2006 - Dennis Lehmkuhl for his doctoral work in philosophy of physics at the University of Oxford.

 - 2007 - Stefan Dragulinescu for his work in the philosophy of medicine at Lancaster University and Chuanfei Chin for his work on the philosophical foundations of pain research at Oxford University.